-We have adopted the PCAGA method to solve CNOPs for the sensitive regions identified by TCAOs with the fifth-generation mesoscale model (MM5) and obtained meaningful results (Zhang et al., 2017).
+We have adopted the PCAGA method to solve CNOPs for the sensitive regions identified by TCAOs with the fifthgeneration Mesoscale Model (MM5) and obtained meaningful results (Zhang et al., 2017).
 However, we used a resolution of 120 km, which is the lowest in such research.
-When using a higher resolution, more small-scale information can be predicted, and more accurate sensitive regions can be expected.
+When using a higher resolution, information on a smaller scale can be predicted and more accurate sensitive regions can be expected.
 It is necessary to use a higher resolution.
-Moreover, although the PCAGA method achieves meaningful results, its performance is not sufficient because it is based on a genetic algorithm, which has a good global searching ability but slow convergence rate.
+Moreover, although the PCAGA method achieves meaningful results, its performance is not sufficient because it is based on a genetic algorithm, which has a good global searching ability but a slow convergence rate.
 In addition, the PCAGA method was not parallelized in the previous study.

-Therefore, in this paper, we propose a novel approach, adaptive cooperation co-evolution of PSO and wolf search algorithm (WSA) based on PCA (ACPW) to solve CNOPs for the sensitive regions identified by TCAOs.
-We take two tropical cyclones as study cases, Fitow (2013) and Matmo (2014), and simulate them with the MM5 model using two different resolutions, 60 km and 120 km.
+Therefore, in this paper, we propose a novel approach, the adaptive cooperative coevolution of parallel particle swarm optimization (PSO) and Wolf Search algorithm (WSA) (ACPW) based on the PCA to solve CNOPs for the sensitive regions identified by TCAOs.
+We take two tropical cyclones as study cases, Fitow (2013) and Matmo (2014), and simulate them with the MM5 model using two different resolutions, 60 and 120 km.
 According to the study of Zhou and Zhang (2014), we adopt the total dry energy as the objective function.
-The CNOPs from the ADJ method are referred as a benchmark.
-Specific details of the ADJ-method can be found in Zhou (2009).
-To validate the ACPW method, the CNOPs from the ACPW method are compared with the benchmark in terms of the patterns, energies, similarities and benefits from the CNOPs reduced in the entire domain and sensitive regions.
+The CNOPs from the ADJ method are referred to as a benchmark.
+Specific details of the ADJ method can be found in Zhou (2009).
+To validate the ACPW method, the CNOPs from the ACPW method are compared with the benchmark in terms of the patterns, energies, similarities and benefits from the CNOPs reduced in the entire domain and in sensitive regions.
 Further, the CNOPs with different resolutions are also compared in terms of these aspects.
-To evaluate the sensitive regions located by the ACPW algorithm, we simulate TC tracks with the initial states perturbed by the amended CNOPs in the location of the sensitive regions from the ACPW algorithm and ADJ-method.
-Moreover, we design two schemes to amend the CNOPs: the same points and the equivalent proportional points.
+To evaluate the sensitive regions located by the ACPW algorithm, we simulate TC tracks with the initial states perturbed by the amended CNOPs in the location of the sensitive regions from the ACPW algorithm and ADJ method.
+Moreover, we design two schemes to amend the CNOPs using the same points and the equivalent proportional points.
 In addition, we evaluate the efficiency of the ACPW algorithm.
 All experimental results show that the ACPW method is a meaningful and effective method to solve CNOPs for selecting the sensitive regions of TCAOs.

 The organization of the paper is as follows.
 Section 2 describes the formalized definition of CNOPs and the ACPW method.
-In section 3, we give the design of the experiments in this study.
+In Sect.
+3, we give the design of the experiments in this study.
 Section 4 presents the experimental analysis and results.
-Summaries and conclusions are provided in section 5.
+Summaries and conclusions are provided in Sect.
+5.

-20 2 Theory and Method
+2 Theory and method